bbauska/W3Cx-5of5/README.md

 When you design a form, using the form element, usually you add two attributes to it:

-1\) first attribute called action that has for value the URL of the server side component that will process the data entered and sent when you submit the form.
+1&#41; first attribute called action that has for value the URL of the server side component that will process the data entered and sent when you submit the form.
 And,

-2\) an attribute called method that will indicates the way the browser will send the data from the form to the server.
-As this course is really focused on HTML5, that is a 100% client-side technology, we\'re not going to explain how we can process form data in PHP, in Java or in asp.NET or whatever.
+2&#41; an attribute called method that will indicates the way the browser will send the data from the form to the server.
+As this course is really focused on HTML5, that is a 100% client-side technology, we&apos;re not going to explain how we can process form data in PHP, in Java or in asp.NET or whatever.
 We will focus on the client-side on the new input field, the new attributes and a new validation system that is included